benjdod/comp520-compilerproject/guide.md

 ### CLI Arguments

 The compiler has options that can be set via command line arguments.
+These features are not useful for the scope of this assignment, but they are present for standard use cases.

+ - `-v, --version`  : output version information
- - `-v, --verbose`  : output information about the compilation process
+ - `--verbose`      : output information about the compilation process
  - `-q, --quiet`    : suppress all output including errors
  - `-c, --color`    : colored output
  - `-d, --dest`     : destination filepath